stratohio/sensor_page/README.md

  and does not include corrections due to outside temperature.
  It also adds labels to the lines.
 This is not a clean or general as I would like, but works for now.

+ update:23-02-24
+ added docs/Pico_I2C.pdf
+ "Raspberry Pico and I2C"
+ How to use I2C sensors (Specifically BMP280) with the Raspberry Pi.

  Contact:
  If you try to use this code, please let me know of your experience.